melistoksoy/Hotel-Website/README.md

 # Hotel-Website
-Tihs project has done with CSS and Bootstrap. https://melistoksoy.github.io/Hotel-Website/
+This project has done with CSS and Bootstrap. https://melistoksoy.github.io/Hotel-Website/